 More productive and efficient organic banana as small growers become more digital

-Technologies to reduce losses due to red spot and increase productivity by improving soil health are being made available to banana families through the Ma $ Banano application that facilitate data recording and analysis
+Technologies to reduce losses due to red rust and increase productivity by improving soil health are being made available to banana families through the Ma$ Banano application that facilitates data recording and analysis

 Context of the story

 Organic bananas offer more than 10,000 families of organic export bananas a stable income, but they are under pressure from pest outbreaks such as red rust thrips which cause losses of up to 20-30%, expensive inputs, certification requirements, and climate instability.
 The project Fontagro 1332-RG project developed ecological intensification practices such as opportune bagging, quantification of reject bananas by cause, nutrient balance calculations, and banana residue and fertilizer placement to accelerate nutrient uptake.
-By scaling up these technologies by monitoring data collected with a smartphone, we offer the organic banana sector an opportunity to convert the abundant data required in banana marketing and certification into a useful resource for family farms and their associations
+By scaling out and up these technologies through routine observation of key practices with data registered with a smartphone we offer an opportunity to convert the abundant data required in banana marketing and certification into a useful resource for family farms

 Observations and data taken routinely to guide continuous improvement and facilitate benchmarking